Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

+We now turn to the errors that may occur when we optically excite the target transition.
 During optical excitation of the cycling $|1\rangle\leftrightarrow|2\rangle$ transition with a $\pi$-pulse, two errors could occur depending on the excitation pulse duration~\cite{Appel2021_phdthesis, tiurev_fidelity_2021}: a short pulse may excite the off-resonant cycling transition $|0\rangle\leftrightarrow|3\rangle$ owing to partial spectral overlap, emitting a photon of unwanted frequency; a longer driving pulse may result in the emission of two photons in a time-bin due to re-excitation within the pulse.
 The pulse duration and shape may be optimised in light of this trade-off, and spectral filtering may be used to remove the dephased and distinguishable photons respectively.
 This dephasing reduces the indistinguishability, the effect of which has been analytically determined and illustrated by previous work~\cite{Chan2025}.
 Excitation error thresholds are thus captured by the distinguishability model in Fig.~\ref{fig:all_err_stuff}b(vii).